jspawar80/grype1/README.md

 ```

 ### 5. install the all necessary dependencies for index.js

+Install the necessary dependencies for index.js using the following commands:
 ```
 npm init -y
 npm install express body-parser child_process fs
 ```
-### 6. open new terminal and run this command to check the api
+### 6. open new terminal and run this command to Test the API
+Open a new terminal and run the following command to check if the API is functioning correctly:
 ```
 curl -X POST -H "Content-Type: application/json" -d '{
    "DOCKER_USERNAME": "riteshnoronha2022",